Overview

 Current limitations

-Start Subprocess Issues
+Start Subprocess for collection item

-- Array to Object Mapping: Cannot map array → object for scenarios when you edit or add an item in a collection (estimated fix: 5.X Feature)
+- Array to Object Mapping: Cannot map array β object for scenarios when you edit or add an item in a collection (estimated fix: 5.X Feature)